hyperledger-archives/composer/packages/composer-website/jekylldocs/applications/index.md

 ---

->This section provides a set of guides that will help you explore the functionality of Fabric Composer in a hands-on fashion.
+>This section provides a set of guides that will help you explore the functionality of {{site.data.conrefs.composer_full}} in a hands-on fashion.
-Before you pick a guide, you should make sure you've followed the essential Fabric Composer setup steps in Quickstart:
+Before you pick a guide, you should make sure you've followed the essential {{site.data.conrefs.composer_full}} setup steps in Quickstart:
 [Developer Quickstart](./quickstart.md)